joshwadd/Vehicle_detection/README.md

 ## Data Set

-The key component to the object detection pipeline
+The key component to the object detection pipeline is a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0NTA4NDM3Nl19
+eyJoaXN0b3J5IjpbNDcyNzU0MjQzXX0=
 -->